-On 24 February 2022, Russia began a military invasion of Ukraine which has resulted in multiple global impacts, including, but not limited to, a significant rise in fuel prices.
-The ultimate impacts to the Company are not determinable at this date, however, they could have a material impact on the Company's forecasted exploration work and the Company's financial position, results of operation and cash flows.
+The level of geopolitical risk escalates at certain points in time.
+Current areas of concern include: the war in the Ukraine, the conflict in the Middle East including the Israel-Hamas Armed Conflict and the Houtis Conflict in the Red Sea, and rising civil unrest and activism globally.
+The ultimate impacts to the Company of these events are not determinable at this date, however, they could have a material impact on the Company's forecasted exploration work and the Company's financial position, results of operation and cash flows.
 The impacts to the Company's operations could include, but not necessarily be limited to: (i) significantly increased operational and subcontractor costs from rising fuel prices, (ii) increased food and subsistence costs, (iii) greater risk exposures in capital flows, trade and commodity markets worldwide and (iv) high inflation and uncertain financial markets.
-As at March 28, 2023 the Company has not been significantly impacted by the Russian-Ukrainian war, however, the full-extent of its impact on the Company's business remains uncertain.
+As at March 28, 2024 the Company has not been significantly impacted by these recent events, however, the full-extent of its impact on the Company's business remains uncertain.